helloravisha/aws-elasticsearch-rest/README.md

 ![Alt text](docs/Elastic-Search-Instance.png)

-## Data Ingestion
+## Logstash Data Ingestion
 In todays cloud and IOT world with data growing exponentially data ingestion plays an important role.
-Therefore there are different data ingestion tools  for ingesting the data into different repositories.
-In the same context the term log shippers is used, there are different log shippers available in todays cloud world like Filebeat, Logstash, Fluentd, etc. I had leveraged logstash here for ingesting the given test data into elatic search server as Amazon provides elastic search output channel plugin that can be used with logstash, this plugin helped me in pushing the huge csv file into elastic search by doing bulk upload.
+Therefore there are different open source  data ingestion tools  for ingesting the data into different repositories.
+In the same context the term log shippers is used, there are different log shippers available in todays cloud world like Filebeat, Logstash, Fluentd, etc. I had leveraged logstash here for ingesting the given test data into elastic search server as Amazon provides elastic search output channel plugin that can be used with logstash, this plugin helped me in pushing the huge csv file into elastic search by doing bulk upload.